Remove Oil Stains From Carpet

-- Absorbent white paper towels (colored towels shouldn’t be used)
+- Absorbent white paper towels

 - Cleaning solution:

-- Synthetic Fibers: Rubbing (Isoprophyl) alcohol
+- Synthetic Fibers: Rubbing (Isopropyl) alcohol

 - Oriental Rugs: 5-6 drops of mild grease-cutting liquid dish soap mixed with 1 quart of water.

-- Wool Fiber: Aerosol brake parts cleaner, then dry cleaning fluid
+- Wool Fiber: Aerosol brake parts cleaner, then dry cleaning fluid.

 - Weight (heavy books, dish, etc.)